Caridad la Negra: Biography

 Caridad was born in Cartagena in 1879, the daughter of Félix Pacheco Martínez and Rosalía Sánchez Moreno, who were natives of Algezares and Caravaca de la Cruz respectively.
 Her mother, of whom it is unknown if she was also a prostitute, served as a model for the painter Manuel Ussel de Guimbarda, whom, according to the testimonies collected by Martínez Pastor (2004), became infatuated with the then young daughter of the woman who posed for him, and had relations with Caridad with the acquiescence of her mother.
 Caridad became one of the artist's main muses.
-Guimbarda used her face to represent Mary Magdalene in one of the pendentives of the Basílica de la Caridad.
+Guimbarda used her face to represent Mary Magdalene in one of the pendentives of the Basilica of Nuestra Señora de la Caridad.
 The photographer José Casaú also used her as a model, her dark skin tone earning her the nickname La Negra.

 At some point Caridad became a prostitute, and saved enough money to run her own brothel in El Molinete, in the popular red-light district of Cartagena, where singing bars and cafes shared space with brothels.
 The establishment run by Caridad achieved a certain notoriety, as men from the highest strata of the city, such as the local bourgeoisie, officers of the garrison and naval base attended.